Munn v. Illinois

 Munn v.
-Illinois, 94 U.S. 113 (1876), was a United States Supreme Court case in which the Court upheld the power of state governments to regulate private industries that affect "the common good."
+Illinois, 94 U.S. 113 (1877), was a United States Supreme Court case in which the Court upheld the power of state governments to regulate private industries that affected with the public interest.

-Facts
+Background

+The concept of “publicness” had deep roots in American legal history as a justification for government regulation of businesses.
+These questions remained contested for more than half a century before the New Deal, as courts debated when a business became “affected with the public interest,” particularly where it had neither been regulated at common law nor received a special state franchise.

 The case was developed because in 1871, the legislature of Illinois responded to pressure from the National Grange, an association of farmers, by setting maximum rates that private companies could charge for the storage and transport of agricultural products.
 The Chicago grain warehouse firm of Munn and Scott was found guilty of violating the law but appealed the conviction on the grounds that the law was an unconstitutional deprivation of property without due process of law that violated the Fourteenth Amendment.
 A state trial court and the Illinois State Supreme Court both ruled in favor of the State.